 Medical assistants work with patients and help doctors, nurses, and other healthcare providers, and the demand for them is growing.
-According to the U.S. Bureau of Labor Statistics (BLS), nearly 184K new jobs will be created in this field by 2026, a growth rate of around 29 percent.
-Most work in doctors’ offices, followed by hospitals.
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 105,900 new jobs will be created in this field by 2032, a growth rate of around 14 percent.
+Most work in doctors’ offices and hospitals.

 What Are Medical Assistants?